Iceland is famous for being extremely expensive, but it cannot stop us from trying its specialties.

 6. Flatbread – Flatkökur

-It is usually served with some butter and a slice of smoked lamb or smoked salmon.
+It is usually served with butter and a slice of smoked lamb or smoked salmon.
 I tried the one with smoked lamb, and that combination was delicious!

 7. Icelandic hot dog

-There is a popular hot dog chain in the heart of Iceland, Reykjavik named Bæjarins Beztu Pylsur, which means “The best in town.”
+There is a popular hot dog chain in the heart of Iceland, Reykjavik, named Bæjarins Beztu Pylsur, which means “The best in town.”

-It has operated since 1937, and famous for its lamb sausages.
 Many famous people have visited this stand, including Bill Clinton (2004).
 This place is selected as the best hot dog stand in Europe.

 8. Breakfast in Iceland with Icelandic bakery –Kleina